More Hugs and Laughter = Less Stress

 Put on a funny movie, watch a TV comedy, read some funny cartoons, call a friend who makes you laugh, or just start laughing and fake it until you start to feel it.
 Laughter, it turns out, really is great medicine and great for both body and mind.

 Try them out this week for a new stress busting technique.
 I love to laugh and am determined to increase the hugs and laughs this week.

-Here’s a shameless plug: I recently was interviewed by Donna Rekitt, The Stress Buster Coach about my parenting course, Anxiety-Free Parenting (In Just 60 Days) You can find that course here: https://tinyurl.com/master-parent-course.
+Here’s a shameless plug: I recently was interviewed by Donna Rekitt, The Stress Buster Coach about my parenting course, The Stress-Free Parenting Project.
+You can find that course here: https://tinyurl.com/master-parent-course.